codinsonn/codinsonn.dev/packages/@aetherspace/schemas/README.md

 yarn ats add-schema
 ```

-This will prompt you for a tagrte workspace and name:
+This will prompt you for a target workspace and name:

 ```sh
 >>> Modify "aetherspace-green-stack-starter" using custom generators